 “How ya doin’?!” she exclaimed, engulfing me in a big hug.
 I stood there mutely, thinking I had entered the Twilight Zone.

 “What’s wrong?!” she prodded, still smiling.

 “Uh, well, did you know Olivia died last week?”
 I weakly asked.

 “Yup, sure did.
 How was it?”

 How was it?
 How was it?
 How was what?
 Her death?
 Her funeral?
 My reaction?
-My grief?
+Our grief?
+The devastation?